Annual Conference

 Be sure to allow time to collect all the following information before the submission deadline.
 You must provide all the information requested to complete your submission.
 Incomplete submissions will not be reviewed.

-Keep in mind that all abstracts should be prepared for an anonymous review process, so be sure to remove all identifying information, including institutional affiliations, in the body of the abstract text.
+All abstracts, except enrichment hubs and pre-/post-conference workshops, should be prepared for an anonymous review process, so be sure to remove all identifying information, including institutional affiliations, in the body of the abstract text.
 Abstracts with identifying information will not be reviewed.
+The Program Committee may unblind proposal submissions in the final stage of the review process.

 For each presentation, you must submit the following pieces of information: